-Figure 6.9.2.1-2 – Total overhead of the group key update approaches as a function of the MBS group membership changes and the maximum amount of data that can be protected with an MBS key before group key update.
+Figure 6.9.2.1-2 – Total overhead of the group key update approaches

+The figure shows the total overhead of the group key update approaches as a function of the MBS group membership changes and the maximum amount of data that can be protected with an MBS key before group key update.
 The total overhead is obtained by adding the number of protected keys that need to be sent altogether through unicast and multicast messages.
 In green, Solution 9 in its “communication optimized approach 2” with multiple transport keys; in blue, Solution 9 in its “communication optimized approach 1” with multiple transport keys; in purple, Solution 9 in its “communication optimized approach “1 with a single transport key; in red, “default approach” in Solution 9.
 The green line (communication optimized approach 2) shows the best performance in all cases.
 The performance of the blue line improves compared with the performance of the purple line when the number of MBS membership changes increases.
 For very few MBS member changes, the blue line outperforms the purple line when the group key is used to protect more than ~2^22 Bytes = 4 Mbytes.
 The performance of Solution #12 is equivalent to that of the purple line.
 The performance of Solution #11 is comparable to that in the red line.
 A difference of 1.5 - 2 in logarithmic scale (between two approaches) corresponds to a difference in overhead of a factor 35 – 100 in linear scale.

 6.9.2.2 Key update conditions